ajayragh97/ajayragh97.github.io/_novels/forged_in_infinity/chapter-1.md

 ---
-title: Chapter 1       # Title of the file
-chapter_number: 1  # Chapter number of the file
-layout: default
-chapters:
-  - title: Chapter 1: Introduction # Title of the first section
+title: Chapter 1: The Beginning
-    chapter_number: 1           # Section number (within the file)
+chapter_number: 1
+layout: chapter
+novel: forged_in_infinity # Matches the directory name
 ---

-## the begining

-test content
+This is the content of Chapter 1.